The Marmot with the CollarDiary of a Philosopher

 M.02.04.02.04 / M.107

 Yet another mystery of which I had not thought, so much does custom render natural for us the strangest things!
 Why is he called the White Hare?
-When we enter into the sleep of the Long Night, – it is by way of abbreviation that I still call it the Long Night, – he is russet, as at present.
-When we awake, he is bizarrely mottled with white and grey; sometimes even, if our awakening is not too late, he is white, except for two black spots on the tips of his ears, which one sees running over the snow.
+When we enter into the sleep of the Long Night, – it is by way of shorthand that I still call it the Long Night, – he is russet, as at present.
+When we awake, he is bizarrely mottled with white and grey; sometimes even, if our awakening is not too late, he is white, except for two black spots on the tips of his ears, which one sees running over the Snow.
 Still earlier, he would be, without doubt, completely white.
-If during the Long Night he moults from russet to white in the same manner and with the same speed as, when awake, we see him moulting from white to russet, it must be that we are asleep for nearly two moons.
+If during the Long Night he moults from russet to white in the same manner and with the same speed as, when awake, we see him moulting from white to russet, it must be that we are asleep for nearly two Moons.
 That is the critical figure.
 Everything points to it.

 M.02.04.02.05 / M.108

 You have to see the grand airs of a matron that my neighbour assumes – as she surveys her world, as she misuses her poor husband, as she teaches him the difficult task of being a father, as she grows anxious, makes a fuss, bustles around.
-She has raised an alarm call thrice in one half hour for nothing… And when one thinks that in all the education she gives her six children, there is not one thought, not one word for wisdom!
+She has raised an alarm call thrice in one half hour for nothing… And when one thinks that in all the education she gives her six children, there is not one thought, not one word for Wisdom!
 To browse, to scrape the earth, and to multiply – is that, then, the whole of life?

 M.02.04.02.07 / M.109

 Today, on my ninth visit, I was able to exchange a pair of words with the White Hare and to assure him of my friendship.
 He was close to me, twenty Marmot lengths, at most.
 I saw his ears quivering; but curiosity held him back.
 At this word of friendship, he rubbed his nose with his two front paws, and told me in a voice that was full of unease, with a marked stutter, that he did not believe in f… f… f… friendship.
 I replied that I too hardly believed in it any longer, at least among Marmots, and that was the reason why I was seeking friends elsewhere.
 “We are brothers,” I added, “recluses both of us; let us join our two solitudes and let us be happy together.”
-He appeared most surprised by this discourse; he twitched his ears, which indicated clearly that he did not place any great faith in this.
+He appeared most surprised by this discourse; he twitched his ears, which indicated clearly that he did not place any great faith in it.

 “What do you have there, on your neck?” he asked me, continuing to stutter.